 Store the rolls in a plastic bag to help keep them from drying out.

-Why not pin this no-knead bread roll recipe to your pinterest board so you can make it later.
+Why not pin this no-knead bread roll recipe to one of your Pinterest boards so you can make it later?
 Just click the image below.

 No-knead soft dinner rolls